NeuroDataDesign/neurodatadesign.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
+title: "Neuro Data Design"
+excerpt: "Neuro Data Design"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Neuro Data Design (NDD)

 NDD is a year long project-based course where students work in teams of four to eight students.
 I offer three different levels,   2xx,  4xx, and 6xx.
 The 2xx ensures that